 Keep a vinyl tablecloth with the art supplies.
 It’ll be on hand to protect the table or rug (skip disposable ones: not sturdy enough).

 These tips aren’t earth shattering, but they are helpful.
 The accumulation of toys is the hardest thing to get under control, in my opinion.
 Forces beyond our control are at work.
-These forces, mostly Grandma and Grandpa, are unrelenting.
+These forces, often grandparents, are unrelenting.
 Be vigilant in your removal of old and unused toys, and your toy clutter will stay manageable.